 Question: "What is spiritual maturity?
 How can I become more spiritually mature?"

 Christian maturity requires a radical reordering of one’s priorities, changing over from pleasing self to pleasing God and learning to obey God.
 The key to maturity is consistency, perseverance in doing those things we know will bring us closer to God.
-These practices are referred to as the spiritual disciplines, and include things such as Bible reading/study, prayer, fellowship, service, and stewardship.
+These practices are referred to as the spiritual disciplines and include things such as Bible reading/study, prayer, fellowship, service, and stewardship.
 No matter how hard we might work on those things, however, none of this is possible without the enabling of the Holy Spirit within us.
-Galatians 5:16 tell us that we’re to “walk by the Spirit.”
-The Greek word used here for “walk” actually means to “walk with a purpose in view.”
-Further down in the same chapter, Paul tells us again that we’re to “walk by the Spirit.”
-Here, the word translated “walk” means “step by step, one step at a time.”
+Galatians 5:16 tells us that we’re to “walk by the Spirit.”
+The Greek word used here for “walk” actually means “to walk with a purpose in view.”
+Later in the same chapter, Paul tells us again that we’re to “walk by the Spirit.”
+Here, the word translated “walk” has the idea of taking things “step by step, one step at a time.”
 It is learning to walk under the instruction of another—the Holy Spirit.
-Since believers are filled with the Spirit, we should also walk under His control.
-As we submit more and more to the Spirit’s control, we will also see an increase in the fruit of the Spirit in our lives (Galatians 5:22-23).
+Being filled with the Spirit means we walk under the Spirit’s control.
+As we submit more and more to the Spirit’s control, we will also see an increase in the fruit of the Spirit in our lives (Galatians 5:22–23).
 This is characteristic of spiritual maturity.